 However, we all know that computer processing time is not the same as human thinking time.
 For example, according to the paper, AlphaZero evaluates 63 thousand moves in a second, whereas a human can only evaluate at most a couple, or not even one.
 Not even in the same ballpark!
 So once we start looking at the raw processing numbers for the AI engine, it becomes very clear that comparing AI and the human mind is completely apples and oranges.

 If we were to limit AlphaZero to human level processing capabilities, it would completely flounder.
-What is actually remarkable is the shear amount of processing power needed to bring computers up to the level of even the most basic human player!
+What is actually remarkable is the sheer amount of processing power needed to bring computers up to the level of even the most basic human player!
 This indicates the human mind is doing something totally different and extraordinarily more efficient than the best AI algorithms we have today.

 Rather than demonstrating the superiority of algorithms over thinking, these AI game engines instead show the ever-widening gap between computation and cogitation, with the advantage clearly in the human court.